Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Conclusion

-From an applications perspective, the proposed ROM provides a useful building block for launch-and-recovery analysis.
+From an application perspective, the proposed ROM provides a useful building block for launch-and-recovery analysis.
 It replaces expensive CFD runs with a real-time surrogate that can evaluate new $WD,DH$ configurations, while retaining a clear link between the model coefficients and underlying hydrodynamic mechanisms (added mass, damping, stiffness, and excitation).

-Moreover, the trajectory-based loss and physics-informed rescaling of coefficients act as priors that improve robustness relative to purely data-driven recurrent models.
+Future work may also incorporate uncertainty estimates in the parametrised ODE model.
+Furthermore, it is clear to see how this methodology can be extended to parameterise other key characteristics such as the sphere density, centre of mass and incident wave characteristics, but as the input grows in size, so too will the required training data grow proportionally.

 At the same time, several open questions remain.
 The present work considers only a highly idealised geometry and a single mode of motion (heave), and it focuses on regularised decay responses rather than fully irregular seas or six-degree-of-freedom dynamics.
-Extending the methodology to more complex hull forms, coupling modes of motion will require both richer libraries of candidate nonlinear terms and more robust operator architectures.
+Extending the methodology to more complex hull forms, coupling modes of motion will require both richer libraries of candidate non-linear terms and more robust NN architectures.
+It is foreseen that the addition of extra physics, for the higher degree of freedom model, with a more complicated geoemtry will require a more expansive and thought out candidate library of terms.
 Additionally, while the current formulation uses CFD as the sole source of training data, the framework is compatible with experimental measurements, which could be incorporated in future.

 \FloatBarrier